-Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary for food, family and fun!
+Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary full of fun family activities!

 *This post contains affiliate links.
 Please see my full disclosure here.